The-AI-Alliance/microsite-template/docs/index.markdown

 > **TODO:** This is a work-in-progress website for the MICROSITE_TITLE.

 > **NOTE:** The "boilerplate" text on this page mixes content you might want to use, as well as tips on writing Markdown.
 See also the comments in the source files.
+Make sure you search for and change all TODOs on all the pages!

 TODO: add more "welcome" content for your site here...